 Simone is a Fellow of The Australian Academy of Law and the General Editor of the Journal of Equity.
 Additionally she is a member of the Editorial Board of the Journal of Commonwealth Law, the Advisory Board of the SSRN eJournal of Fiduciary Law, a Fellow of The Australian Centre for Private Law, University of Queensland and a member of the...

-Anton is a Senior Lecturer at UNSW Sydney specialising in banking and finance law, with a focus on FinTech, RegTech and cybersecurity.
+Anton is a Senior Lecturer at UNSW Sydney specialising in banking and finance law, with a focus on FinTech and open banking/open finance.
 He has over 10 years of experience as in-house counsel for major commercial banks in Moscow and as senior associate at a law firm in London.

 Prior to joining UNSW Sydney, Anton worked as head of legal support of international operations in several commercial banks and as a Research Fellow at the British Institute of International and Comparative Law.
 His experience covers advising on banking regulations and legislation applicable to financial intermediaries...